Vectored interrupt

 In computer science, a vectored interrupt is a processing technique in which the interrupting device directs the processor to the appropriate interrupt service routine.
 This is in contrast to a polled interrupt system, in which a single interrupt service routine must determine the source of the interrupt by checking all potential interrupt sources, a slow and relatively laborious process.
+Vectored interrupts are achieved by assigning each interrupting device a unique code, typically three to eight bits in length.
+When a device's interrupt is acknowledged, the device sends its unique code over the data bus to the processor, telling the processor which interrupt service routine to execute.